-cent of the variance explained in reputation, with a number of studies reporting R2 around 35-55 per cent (Brown and Perry, 1994).
+It should be noted that the amount of variance explained of firm performance and reputation in our study is conservative.
+However, in our analysis previous performance was removed from reputation.
+Previous performance traditionally accounts for 42% of the variance explained in reputation, with a number of studies reporting R2 around 35-55% (Brown and Perry, 1994).
 Thus, taking this into account, we believe the variance explained in our study is similar to other studies.